Dee68/milestone_project1/README.md

 - All images on the web pages are taken from [Pexels](https://www.pexels.com/ru-ru/)

 ## Acknowledgments
-  - My mentor for continuos useful feedback.
+  - My mentor for his extraordinary insight and continuos useful feedback.
-  - My collegues here with me for the useful advices.
+  - My collegues here with me for their useful advices.
   - Code Institute for enabling me to better understand css.